87 Must-Know Data Science Interview Questions

 The role of a data scientist is highly malleable and company dependent.
 However, the general skill set needed is similar.

-Ok, now let’s dive into the questions.
+Ok, now let’s dive into the data science interview questions.

 - (Given a Dataset) Analyze this dataset and give me a model that can predict this response variable.